 Bury your head in the sand and avoid the situation

 It is tempting when a crisis strikes just to say to yourself, “And this too shall pass.”
 And you move on with life and ministry.
 The crisis with doesn’t go away because you ignore it.
 The problem is still there, the dangers to the organization are still there.
-Avoiding the question you reduces the likelihood that a good God-pleasing outcome may result.
+Avoiding the question you reduce the likelihood that a good God-pleasing outcome may result.
 What you have is a painful trial that you handled in the wrong way.
 Instead, the problem only grows in scope and severity.
 And you lose credibility as a leader within the organization.

 Keep your key leaders in the dark.